SuadeLabs/fire/documentation/properties/type.md

 >
 >(d) self administered bodies governed by law that are under public supervision.

+### statutory_board
+A specific distinction for Singaporean public sector entities.
+The statutory boards of the Singapore Government are organisations that have been given autonomy to perform an operational function by legal statutes passed as Acts in parliament.
+The statutes define the purpose, rights and powers of the authority.
+They usually report to one specific ministry.
+A more comprehensive list can be found here:
+[Singaporean Statutory Boards][sg-stat-boards]

 ### credit_institution
 Credit institution is defined in Article 4 of [CRR][crr]:
 > (1) 'credit institution' means an undertaking the business of which is to take deposits or other repayable funds from the public and to grant credits for its own account